Bryan Gates

+In 2005, Gates went to the NBA D-League and became an assistant coach for the Austin Toros.
+With the Stampede from 2006 to 2009, his team won the 2007-08 D League Championship.
+He also won the NBA G League Coach of the Year Award twice and coached during the 2008 NBA Development League All-Star Game.
+During 2009, he began his assistant coaching career in the National Basketball Association.
+Some teams he has worked with include the Sacramento Kings and the New Orleans Pelicans.

 Early life and education

 Gates spent his childhood in Anchorage, Alaska as a ball boy during the Great Alaska Shootout tournaments.
 After completing his post-secondary education at Boise State University, he declined a job in technology to work in basketball.